Master of Arts in Educational Administration Degree and Preliminary Administrative Services Credential

 - ELPS 697 Directed Comprehensive Studies (Comprehensive Exam)

-- Five years of professional educational experience with a clear teaching credential and an English Language Learner authorization or a clear or life California services credential in pupil personnel services, health services for school nurse, teacher librarian services, or speech-language pathology or clinical or rehabilitative services, requiring a baccalaureate degree and a program of professional preparation, including field work or the equivalent.
+- Five years of successful, full-time teaching experience with a clear teaching credential and an English Language Learner authorization or a clear or life California services credential in pupil personnel services, health services for school nurse, teacher librarian services, or speech-language pathology or clinical or rehabilitative services, requiring a baccalaureate degree and a program of professional preparation, including field work or the equivalent.

 - Possession of a Bachelor’s Degree.